 We usually have a ton of tomato skins and I hate just not doing anything with them.
 Here’s some size comparison to see how many tomato skins we had one afternoon.

 Throw them on your food dehydrator sheet, separating them so they are in one layer.
 If they are layered on top of each other they are going to take forever to dry.

-Now throw in your food dehydrator.
-We have this dehydrator and it’s great at doing a bunch of vegetables/fruits at once.
 A funny story is one Summer were were up to our ears in vegetables and suddenly it came to my mind that we needed a dehydrator.
 We would usually order online but we wanted one right then so Matthew rushed off and got one and then walked home with it.
 It’s 25 pounds and he walked about 4 miles.
 What a great guy!